ghc/ghc/docs/users_guide/separate_compilation.rst

 In :ghc-flag:`--make` mode or GHCi, GHC will look for a source file for ``Foo`` and arrange to compile it first.
 Without :ghc-flag:`--make`, GHC will look for the interface file for ``Foo``, which should have been created by an earlier compilation of ``Foo``.
-GHC uses the same strategy in each of these cases for finding the appropriate file.

-This strategy is as follows: GHC keeps a list of directories called the search path.
+The strategy for looking for source files is as follows:
+GHC keeps a list of directories called the search path.
 For each of these directories, it tries appending ``⟨basename⟩.⟨extension⟩`` to the directory, and checks whether the file exists.
-The value of ⟨basename⟩ is the module name with dots replaced by the directory separator ("``/``" or "``\\"``, depending on the system), and ⟨extension⟩ is a source extension (``hs``, ``lhs``) if we are in :ghc-flag:`--make` mode or GHCi, or ⟨hisuf⟩ otherwise.
+The value of ⟨basename⟩ is the module name with dots replaced by the directory separator ("``/``" or "``\\"``, depending on the system), and ⟨extension⟩ is a source extension (``hs``, ``lhs``) if we are in :ghc-flag:`--make` mode or GHCi.

+When looking for interface files in :ghc-flag:`-c` mode, we look for interface files in the ``-hidir``, if it's set.
+Otherwise the same strategy as for source files is used to try to locate the interface file.

 For example, suppose the search path contains directories ``d1``, ``d2``, and ``d3``, and we are in :ghc-flag:`--make` mode looking for the source